Cragdoo/vninja/content/pages/about.md

 I live in [Bergen, Norway](https://en.wikipedia.org/wiki/Bergen), and I'm as old as the original Rocky movie.
 I currently work as a **Senior Solutions Architect** and **Technical Lead SDDC** for [Proact IT Norge AS](http://proact.no), working on building Norways best, and _strongest_, VMware SDDC practice, and I'm a strong believer in that software is indeed eating the world.

-I'm an IT industry "veteran", podcaster, author and blogger with over 20 years of real world experience.
+I'm an IT industry "veteran", podcaster, author and blogger with over 20 years of real world IT experience.
+I've been running blog of some sorts for the better part of those 20 years too, which is kinda scary.

 For some reason, I'm an eight time [VMware vExpert (2011-2018)](https://vexpert.vmware.com/), and an inaugural vExpert vSAN, [VMware EUC Champion (2015-2018)](https://www.vmware.com/euc-champions/current-champions.html), ex-PernixPro, and four time [Veeam Vanguard (2015-2018)](https://www.veeam.com/vanguard.html).

+I have also been featured as a cartoon, _twice_.
+Once for Rubrik who made [trading cards for VMworld 2017](https://technicloud.com/2017/11/22/vmware-community-vallstars/), and once for Proact who made a rather [spiffy animated video](https://www.youtube.com/watch?v=nzm79VWWXKs).

 Currently serving as the vice-chairman of the the [Norwegian VMware User Group (VMUG)](http://vmug.no) leadership team and has helped launch VMUG in three Norwegian cities; Oslo, Bergen and Trondheim.
 <p class="lead">
   For more details on work experience, certifications and such, check [LinkedIn](https://www.linkedin.com/in/christianmohn/).
 I tend to keep that updated.
 <p>

-On a more personal note, I'm married, have two grown kids and have a potentially overshadowing passion for football – I've been a football coach for various girls teams in Bergen for a total of 11 years.
+On a more personal note, I'm a father of two, husband of one, and I have a potentially overshadowing passion for football – I've been a football coach for various girls teams in Bergen for a total of 11 years.

 **I prefer my coffee [black as midnight on a moonless night](https://www.youtube.com/watch?v=5PcoMrwEa5o), [beer with taste](https://untappd.com/user/h0bbel), and Whisky that tastes like [peat fire](https://www.whisky.com/whisky-database/details/laphroaig.html).**